radixdlt/radixdlt-scrypto/README.md

 ## Getting Started

-If you want a quick walkthrough of how to deploy and run some code, please see the [First Steps](./tutorials/tutorial-01.md) tutorial.
+If you want a quick walkthrough of how to deploy and run some code, please see the [Run Your First Project](https://docs.radixdlt.com/main/scrypto/getting-started/run-first-project.html) tutorial.
 If you prefer to soldier through on your own, keep reading below.

 ### Writing Scrypto Code